-List authorised signatories and their role

-Angela Ransby, Accounting Officer, CEO

-Natalie Quinton, Chief Financial Officer, Trust Business Manager

-Debra Spencer, Finance Officer

-Ashlee Jacobs, Director of Curriculum and Education
+- Angela Ransby, Accounting Officer, CEO - Natalie Quinton, Chief Financial Officer, Trust Business Manager - Debra Spencer, Finance Officer - Ashlee Jacobs, Director of Curriculum and Education

 Before any funds are invested, FRA Committee will need to approve on behalf of the Trust Board and recorded in the meeting minutes.
 2 authorised signatories will sign to indicate they agree to the investment.
 An investment authorisation form can be found in appendix 1.